-ferent as joint purchasing is routinely upheld and almost never subject to per se analysis.
-For example, the Department of Justice and Federal Trade Commission Statements of Antitrust Enforcement Policy in Health Care, issued in 1996, place many joint purchasing arrangements in a broad safety zone, without even examining particular efficiencies:
+in the absence of a very significant integration of resources.17 The law as to buyers is entirely different, as joint purchasing is routinely upheld and almost never subject to per se analysis.
+For example, the Department of Justice and Federal Trade Commission Statements of Antitrust Enforcement Policy in Health Care,18 issued in 1996, place many joint purchasing arrangements in a broad safety zone, without even examining particular efficiencies:

-The Agencies will not challenge, absent extraordinary circumstances, any joint purchasing arrangement among health care providers where two conditions are present: (1) the purchases account for less than 35 percent of the total sales of the purchased product or service in the relevant market; and (2) the cost of the products and services purchased jointly accounts for less than 20 percent of the total revenues from all products or services sold by each competing participant in the joint purchasing arrangement.
+The Agencies will not challenge, absent extraordinary circumstances, any joint purchasing arrangement among health care providers where two conditions are present: (1) the purchases account for less than 35 percent of the total sales of the purchased product or service in the relevant market; and (2) the cost of the products and services purchased jointly accounts for less than 20 percent of the total revenues from all products or services sold by each competing participant in the joint purchasing arrangement.19 a joint purchasing cooperative in Northwest Wholesale Stationers v.
+Pacific Stationery & purchase and warehousing of wholesale supplies."21 Notably, while scale economies in warehousing are traditionally cognizable efficiencies from any perspective, "economies of scale